-As faculty members here at BSOM, many of you interact with our students on a daily basis and may be the first person to recognize signs in students who would benefit from a referral to the Office of Student Development and Academic Counseling (OSDAC).
-You may also interact with students who are doing just fine, and yet might benefit from additional support or opportunities for self-development.
-We have put together some information that we hope will assist you in referring students to the OSDAC.
+As faculty members here at BSOM, you may be the first person to recognize signs in students who would benefit from a referral to the Office of Student Development and Academic Counseling (OSDAC).
+You may also interact with students who might benefit from additional support or opportunities for self-development.

 Some signs of distress that BSOM faculty may see in students:

 Time management problems

 Repeated requests for extensions or special consideration